LocationAwareScientificWorkflows-P22G51/NextFlowLibrary-AutoLocationExecutor/README.md

 ## **Summary:**

+In order to use the current version of the library, the sample of the library can be found in the file labeled as *LocAwareSample.nf*.
+Within the file there is comments guiding you how to integrate the library with your existing workflow.

 ## **Testing Results:**

 Tabulation of executional time results comparing using this location aware process within other workflows vs not